 - Saturated Fat.
 According to Dr. Caldwell Esselstyn, author of Prevent and Reverse Heart Disease, “between 14-17% of olive oil is saturated, artery-clogging fat – every bit as aggressive in promoting heart disease as the saturated fat in roast beef.”
 All oils immediately injure the endothelial lining of the arteries, paving the way for plaque formation.
 Coconut oil is one of the worst, consisting of 92% saturated fat.

 - Brachial artery tests show that oils restrict blood flow as much as lard or butter.
-The added fats make our blood viscous (thick)
+The added fats make our blood viscous (thick).

 - Oils depress the immune system, according to the NIH, making us vulnerable to infection and suppressing our ability to fight cancer.

-- Oils contribute to insulin resistance.
+- Oils contribute to insulin resistance as well as inflammation.

-Our requirement is very tiny, and even the most basic diets provide sufficient linoleic acid to meet our requirement, which is estimated to be 1–2% of dietary energy.
+Our requirement is very tiny and even the most basic diets provide sufficient linoleic acid to meet our requirement, which is estimated to be 1–2% of dietary energy.
 Therefore, in practical terms, a condition of “essential fatty acid deficiency” is essentially unknown in free-living populations.